-For the purposes of this AIF, Rogers' operations have been reported in the following segments as at December 31, 2010:
+For the purposes of this AIF, Rogers' operations have been reported in the following segments as at December 31, 2011:

-- "Wireless", which refers to our wireless communications operations, carried on by Rogers Communications Partnership ("RCP"), formerly Rogers Wireless Partnership ("RWP") and Fido Solutions Inc. ("Fido"); - "Cable", which refers to our cable communications operations, carried on by RCP, formerly Rogers Cable Communications Inc. ("RCCI") and its subsidiary, Rogers Cable Partnership; and - "Media", which refers to our wholly-owned subsidiary Rogers Media Inc. and its subsidiaries, including Rogers Broadcasting, Rogers Publishing, and Rogers Sports Entertainment.
+- "Wireless", which refers to our wireless communications operations, carried on by Rogers Communications Partnership ("RCP"); - "Cable", which refers to our cable communications operations, carried on by RCP; and - "Media", which refers to our wholly-owned subsidiary Rogers Media Inc. and its subsidiaries, including Broadcasting, Publishing, and Sports Entertainment, each as defined below under the heading "Media".